bytemain/mail2rss/README_EN.md

 # mail2rss

 ___
-Low cost practice to convert newsletter to RSS. using [cloudflare workers](https://workers.cloudflare.com/) and [testmail.app](https://testmail.app/)。
+0 cost practice to convert newsletter to RSS. using [cloudflare workers](https://workers.cloudflare.com/) and [testmail.app](https://testmail.app/)。

 cloudflare workers has 100,000 free requests per day。
-testmail.app's free version can receive 100 emails per month, and the content can be saved for one day。
+testmail.app's free version can receive 100 emails per month, and the mail can be saved for one day。

+that's to say, if your rss reader fetch frequency less than one day, then you can recieve every mail exactly.

 ## How to start